 If you get stuck or want to check your code, check out Maya’s solution and tutorial video below.

 Check your answers or get help by viewing Maya's solution and step-by-step video tutorial:

 Maya's solution tutorial:

-To keep practicing or learning, please check out all of our coding and math tutorials on our Home Learning Resources page.
-You can also subscribe to our newsletter for weekly updates with our latest at-home learning resources.
+To keep practicing and learning, please check out all of our coding tutorials on our blog.

 Looking up your coding questions is one of the best ways to learn!